Using the Pi Pico timers in a MicroPython script

 Using a MicroPython timer on the RPi Pi Pico

-In fact, with the current version of MicroPython for the Pi Pico, it is not possible to use the hardware timers individually .
-You can create an almost infinite number of “software” timers that are based on a single hardware timer.
+The current version of MicroPython for the Pi Pico does not allow the hardware timers to be used separately .
+Instead, it is possible to create an almost unlimited number of “software” timers, all of which rely on a single hardware timer.

-at the end of each period of the timer.
+at the end of each period set on the timer.

 from machine import Timer